nothazel/framerate-access-tool/README.md

 # framerate-access-tool

-WARNING: THIS IS FOR ROBLOX.
+WARNING: THIS IS FOR WINDOWS CLIENT ROBLOX.

 Allows the user to access their computer's full framerate potential.